At a Glance:

 Industry professionals should remain atop of deadlines and submit all purchase orders and sample requests at least one month before the imminent vendor shut down, if not sooner.
 Sending samples to factories as early as possible reduces your time to market and helps profit margins trend in the right direction to begin the calendar year.

-This January is the final cutoff date for brands to get products to factories before production comes to a halt on February 1, 2022.
+This January is the final cutoff date for brands to get products to factories before production comes to a halt in February.
 Some merchandise contacts may still be available during part of the holiday, but it’s unlikely your brand will receive any quotes or communicate with suppliers during the Chinese New Year festivities.

 Keep in mind that dye mills and ports will likely shut down as well.
 With the current supply chain disruptions off the coast of Southern California to boot, delays are imminent if your brand is not prepared.
 Shipping and receiving goods is a costly operation, so communicate often with your factories to have a clear understanding of timelines and when to expect closures.